c752334430/c752334430.github.io/_pages/about.md

 - May, 2019: Start internship at Google Ecosystem(Anroid) Marmot team.

-- Jan, 2019: Join the team of <a href='https://bkoz.seas.harvard.edu/' target='_blank'>Prof. Kozinsky</a>  as a research assistant.
+- Jan, 2019: Join the [team of Prof. Kozinsky](https://bkoz.seas.harvard.edu/)  as a research assistant.